jvontama96/Telco-Customer-Churn-Data-Analysis/README.md

 - **Average Spending of No Dependents in Each Churn Group**: Analyzed the average spending of customers with no dependents across different churn statuses.

 ## Conclusion
+1. Overall, customers without dependents exhibit a higher churn count, irrespective of their senior citizen status.
+Specifically, customers without senior citizen status and no dependents represent the segment with the highest churn rate, reaching 1089 churned customers.
-In the no dependents customer group, the number of non-churned customers is higher than that of churned customers, and the non-churned customers have a higher average TotalCharges.
+2. In the no dependents customer group, the number of non-churned customers is higher than that of churned customers, and the non-churned customers have a higher average TotalCharges.
 This indicates that churned customers in the no dependents group are not big spenders, as evidenced by their lower average total charges compared to non-churned customers.

 ---